 Laser Eye Surgery: A Solution to Corneal Erosions

-Phototherapeutic keratectomy (PTK) is a type of laser surgery that involves selectively removing cells on the surface layer of the cornea.
-PTK can sometimes be used with photorefractive keratectomy (PRK) treatment to also treat any scarring as well as correcting a refractive error, such as short or longsightedness.
+Phototherapeutic keratectomy (PTK) is a type of laser surgery that selectively removes cells on the surface layer of the cornea.
+PTK can sometimes be used with photorefractive keratectomy (PRK) treatment to also treat any scarring and to correct a refractive error, such as short-sightedness (myopia) or long-sightedness (hyperopia).